GeminiDRSoftware/FitsStorage/docs/Docker.md

 ## Folders

-The containers built by our helper scripts depend on a few folders.
-It is best if you create these folders now and toss some sample data into one of them for ingest later.
+The containers built by our full compose file depend on a few folders.
+It is best if you create these folders now and toss some sample data into `onsite-sci-dataflow` for ingest later.
 These folders are:

 ```
 mkdir -p ~/testdata/archive-data-upload_staging